-Circle time not only involves the child being required to sit still; there are unpredictable bumps and brushes against the skin from others, a child talking too loud next to them, and the demands of following instructions and possibly having attention drawn to the child during a circle time activity.
+Circle time not only involves the child being required to sit still; there are unpredictable bumps and brushes against the skin from others, a child talking too loud next to them, and the demands of following instructions and possible having attention drawn to the child during a circle time activity.

+Provide a fidget toy, use a lap pad and weighted blanket or provide a chewy tube.
 Prior to circle time, have the child engage in heavy hard work activity.

-Provide a fidget toy, use a lap pad and weighted blanket or provide a chewy tube.
-Prior to circle time, have the child engage in heavy hard work activity (proprioception).

 Have a designated space for a child to sit e.g. carpet square or hoop.
 Sit child at end of the line or front or back so they are not surrounded by other children.

-Child appears switched off in lessons
+• Child appears switched off in lessons